woojiahao/blog/content/_index.md

-Ramblings and musings of Jia Hao, a software engineer and student from Singapore
+Ramblings and musings of Jia Hao (jiāháo) - software engineer, Elixir enthusiast, technical author, and all around tech nerd!